 RUYA MAPS has a clear mission: to support artists in areas of social or political instability.
 It is a not-for-profit platform that delivers a global and accessible programme, fostering and promoting culture originating from places affected by political or military conflicts.

-RUYA MAPS’ diverse programme will combine a series of international exhibitions, introducing culture generated in areas of discord to new global audiences, with accessible projects taking place in areas currently or recently affected by political or military conflicts, including refugee camps.
-Projects will include artist commissions, workshops, talks and collaborations with local initiatives.
-RUYA MAPS will also produce original digital content, as well as print publications, to further expand the reach of its activities.
+Its roaming exhibition programme introduces culture concerning areas of discord to new global audiences, in many cases for the first time.
+Onsite activities take place in areas currently or recently affected by political or military conflicts, and in refugee camps.
+They include artist commissions, workshops, talks and collaborations with local groups, organisations and initiatives.
+RUYA MAPS also produces publications and digital content.

-The overall aims of the programme are to enable artists working in areas of discord to participate in international cultural exchange and to encourage a wider understanding of global challenges through the testimony of real-time, creative witnesses.
-RUYA MAPS is designed to address specific needs, identified by the Ruya Foundation whilst carrying out its unique work in Iraq, that were found to be applicable internationally.
+RUYA MAPS was established to address specific needs, identified by the Ruya Foundation whilst carrying out its unique work in Iraq, that were found to be applicable internationally.